mvantellingen/python-zeep/README.rst

 Bugs
 ----

-If you encounter bugs then please `report a bug`_.
+If you encounter bugs then please `let me know`_.
+A copy of the WSDL file if possible would be most helpful.

 .. _report a bug: https://github.com/mvantellingen/python-zeep/issues